avyfain/avyfain.github.io/colophon.md

   * [Jekyll](http://jekyllrb.com) is my static site generator.
   * [Hyde](hyde.getpoole.com) is the base theme, although I've tweaked it a lot.
   * [Compress](http://jch.penibelst.de/) is the tool that makes all my html small.
   * [Open Sans](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans) and [Varela Round](https://fonts.google.com/specimen/Varela+Round?selection.family=Varela+Round) are the fonts you're reading.
+I used Mario Ranftl's [google-webfonts-helper
+](https://google-webfonts-helper.herokuapp.com/fonts) tool to self-host them.

-My [photos](/photos) are shot on a Canon 6D paired with a Canon EF 50mm f/1.4 USM.
+My [photos](/photos) are shot on a Canon 6D paired with a Canon EF 50mm f/1.4 or a 35mm f/2.
 Until very recently, though, I was using a hand-me-down Canon XSi that I got from my sister in law Einat, usually with a Canon EF-S 24mm f/2.8 STM pancake lens.
 The light editing I do happens on Photos.app.

 Hannah almost always proof-reads my posts, and corrects my broken English.